Infinite-Impact-Insights/kig.re/_posts/2014-08-02-arduino-ide-alternatives.md

  * This brings us to the last contender: [Eclipse](https://www.eclipse.org/ide/).
 Eclipse has been around for a long time, and is an amazing platform for so many things, including software development.
    Having used Eclipse on several Java projects in the past, it seemed the most natural fit.
-So download the [Eclipse Arduino Plugin](http://www.baeyens.it/eclipse/), and that's what the rest of this post is about.
+So I downloaded the [Eclipse Arduino Plugin](http://www.baeyens.it/eclipse/), and that's what the rest of this post is about.

 ## Eclipse Arduino Plugin Saves the Day